silverhammermba/postmodern-design-patterns/notes.md

 4. dependence on object representations or implementations. you shouldn't need any patterns for this. this is just basic encapsulation???
 TODO: revisit this once you read about abstract factory, bridge, memento, proxy.
-5. algorithmic dependencies. "algorthmis that are likely to be replaced should be isolated", again this is just basic enscapsulation? when would it not be sufficient to just change the implementation?
+5. algorithmic dependencies. "algorithms that are likely to be replaced should be isolated", again this is just basic encapsulation? when would it not be sufficient to just change the implementation?
 TODO revisit after builder, iterator, strategy, template method, visitor
 6. tight coupling: use abstract coupling and layering instead. though I'd say